PhenoApps/Field-Book/docs/source/collect.rst

    :align: center
    :alt: InfoBars dropdown

-   Selecting which data field is shown
+   Selecting which data field is shown in the InfoBars

 Trait navigation
 ~~~~~~~~~~~~~~~~